 Based on your results, you should try to learn and work in bright light when possible.
-Read the followi ng recommendations and select the ones you think would work best for you.
+Read the following recommendations and select the ones you think would work best for you.

-recommendations and select the ones you think would work best for you.
-During Instruction or Activities If you're in a place that is too dimly lit, try sitting closer to a window.
-Working on Assignments or Independent Tasks Take care to avoid shadows on your reading material.
-Preparing for Tests or Presentations Make sure you have enough overhead lighting or lamps and windows available in your study area.
-Let your family members know that you need bright light for studying and learning.
+If you're in a place that is too dimly lit, try sitting closer to a window.

+Take care to avoid shadows on your reading material.

+- Make sure you have enough overhead lighting or lamps and windows available in your study area. - Let your family members know that you need bright light for studying and learning.